Back Pack Native American Style Beginner Flutes

 Similar to the Light Granite BackPack Flute is the Dark Granite BackPack Flute.
 Again, a slightly textured stone finish is applied to this flute to give it a natural look.
 PVC never looked or sounded so good!

 The fourth offering in the durable, concert tuned BackPack Flute is this Dark Mahogany piece.
 Finished with three coats of paint.
-An undercoat of primer is followed by a light dusting of metallic and top coated with a clear red finish.
+An undercoat of primer is followed by a light dusting of metallic gold and top coated with a clear red finish.
 This piece has a dark red metallic Mahogany look.

 And last, but not least, I offer the unpainted backpack flute for those of you who prefer no finish.
 Still the same flute, but without any coatings.
 Just the writing that comes on the tubing.